zerazerg/hf-and-hot-move-rows-fail/README.md

 Then, we used the `moveRows` functionality from `Hyperfomula`, but then re-render failed.

 Finally we tried to just crete multiple `Handsontable` tables, but in the real project it causes major troublesome making it impossible to fit in.

-## Disclaimer

-If the bug is caused by a wrongdoing, We have made the most of me from the poor avaible documentation, and we hope that in that project we find a correct and acceptable solution.

 # Automatic README text from Angular CLI